strukturart/wikipedia-search/README.md

 - Enter submit your search
 - Search-result-list: navigation with the cursor up/down and enter to select the article
 - Article: Backspace to come back to the search-result-list
+- You can use special search filters if you are in input field with the / call

 ## To do